meowmeowcomputers/covrademo/README.md

 * `{BaseURL}/books/:id`
   * A user will need a valid bearer token in the request header to use this endpoint.
   * A GET request to this endpoint will return a book, if the ID exists in the database.
   * A PATCH request to this endpoint will modify the book if the ID exists in the database.
-Body format is:
+Body format is in raw JSON:
       ```
       {
          "author": "Author Name",